 If a recent screening shows that you have cervical cell changes and one of the high-risk strains of HPV, your follow-up will be slightly different.
 Again, this is very common.
 Since a Pap test is just a screening tool and not a diagnostic test, your provider will need to examine your cervix with a special microscope called a colposcope in order to determine whether there are any abnormal changes to the cells.
 If there are, your provider will take a freckle-sized sample of your cervical cells and send them to a pathologist for more information.
 This procedure may involve light cramping, but it won’t have any effect on your fertility or ability to have a healthy pregnancy in the future.

 If I was vaccinated against HPV, am I immune?

-The HPV vaccine, also known as Gardasil, protects against the four most common strains of HPV.
+The HPV vaccine, also known as Gardasil, protects against the nine most common strains of HPV.
 It covers two of the most common strains that cause genital warts (types 6 and 11) and two of the more serious strains that cause cervical cancer (types 16 and 18).
 The HPV vaccine is highly effective in preventing cervical cancers–but it won’t protect against all strains of the virus.

 Should I be vaccinated against HPV?